 The Shangri-la Hotel Singapore can be thought of as the ultimate hotel because of its staggering 792 rooms and 3 varying propositions, from the business-friendly Tower Wing to the resort-like Garden Wing and the exclusive Valley Wing.
 I have stayed at the Shangri-la Hotel Singapore a couple of times and tend to think of the property as akin to a small community with its myriad of dining options as well as perpetually busy lobby.

-Some weeks back, I had the opportunity to stay at the hotel again, this time at the more opulent Valley Wing.
+Some weeks back, I had the opportunity to have a staycation at the hotel again, this time at the more opulent Valley Wing.
 Featuring a separate entrance and high-ceiling lobby which is iconic of Shangri-la hotels the world over, Shangri-la Hotel Singapore’s Valley Wing is carefully tucked behind the main portion of the hotel.

 Many of those who come to Shangri-la Hotel Singapore usually go no further than the gigantic lobby – perhaps the grandest among hotel lobbies in the country – or perhaps the iconic The Line, known for having one of the longest buffet spreads in town.
 I first heard about the Valley Wing when former US President Obama stayed at its Presidential Suite when he visited Singapore.
 It again made headlines when President Donald Trump stayed at the same suite during his summit with North Korean leader Kim Jong Un.
 If it’s good enough for the American president, surely it’s worth checking out, right?